saqui3001/saqui3001.github.io/GentlemanStyle.md

 *(The source code for this project is in a private repository to protect its integrity, but its implementation details are as follow and I'm happy to discuss further more!)*

 This is an enterprise grade full-featured e-commerce platform I built with Django.
-It demonstrates my skills in back-end development, front-end development using Django's built-in templating engine, database design, API development for Web/Mibile APPs and integrating third-party services.
-This ecommerce portal for premium menswear retail is sophisticated, production-ready, SEO optimized and scalable.
+It demonstrates my skills in ecommerce engine development, database design, API development for Web/Mibile APPs and integrating third-party services.
+It also has a front-end, developed using Django's built-in templating engine.
+This ecommerce engine for retail aperals and accessories is sophisticated, production-ready, SEO optimized and scalable.

 #### Tech Stack:
 ###### **Backend:** Django/Python, Django REST Framework